pnuu/fmiopendata/README.md

 ### Download and parse grid data

 The example below uses `fmi::forecast::harmonie::surface::grid` for demonstration.
-All other stored query in `grid` should work.
+Also other `grid` stored queries should work.
 This parser requires `eccodes` library to be installed.

 ```python